omarbabu/slime/README.md

 - The player has a "super move" which kills all enemies except the slime.
 This can be used up to twice per game.
 - Player gets points for staying alive and killing enemies.

-##Timeline
-- Week 1: Set up cinder and external library, begin animating some objects to ensure cinder works properly.
-- Week 2: Get familiar with the external library (i.1. making bodies, animating them, etc.)
-- Week 3: Complete game logic and add additional features if possible. (e.x. smoothen player movement, change player icon, etc.)

-##Libraries Used
+## Libraries Used
-- Cinder (for game engine and gl display)
+- Cinder (game engine and gl display)
-- Box2D (for physics of player and enemies, and for handling collisions)
+- Box2D (physics of player and enemies and handling collisions)